- Climate Communications

 The Yosemite Environmental Science Research Training REU

+During the program summers, students work out of the SNRS Yosemite Field Station.
 Student activities consist of individual research projects, spanning a broad range of disciplines such as Ecology, Geoscience, Biodiversity, Conservation, Restoration, Hydrology, and Engineering.
 Research training is provided by mentors from UCM (Schools of Natural Sciences, Engineering, and Social Sciences) and the USGS Western Ecological Research Center.
-Students also participate in a series of field trips led by teams of UCM, USGS, and NPS scientists focusing on Yosemite ad the Sierra Nevada.
+Students also participate in a series of field trips led by teams of UCM, USGS, and NPS scientists focusing on Yosemite and the Sierra Nevada.
 Finally the students attend a weekly seminar in Environmental Science.

 The REU program will be on hiatus for Summer 2017.
 We are very proud of the success this program has had and anticipate continuing in Summer 2018!